MartinTichovsky/cypress-interceptor/README.md

 There is also a possibility to work with websocket.
 For more details, refer to the [websocket section](#websocket-interceptor).

+## Motivation

+This diagnostic tool is born out of extensive firsthand experience tracking down elusive, seemingly random Cypress test failures.
+These issues often weren’t tied to Cypress itself, but rather to the behavior of the underlying web application—especially in headless runs on build servers where no manual interaction is possible.
+By offering robust logging for both API requests and the Web console, the tool provides greater transparency and insight into the root causes of failures, ultimately helping developers streamline their debugging process and ensure more reliable test outcomes.

 ## What's new
+- The improved [Watch The Console](#watch-the-console) now safely logs objects and functions, with an added filtering option
 - Added [`cy.writeInterceptorStatsToLog`](#cywriteinterceptorstatstolog) and [`cy.wsInterceptorStatsToLog`](#cywsinterceptorstatstolog)
 - Complete rework, exclude `cy.intercept` as the main tool of logging, stabilizing runs, support all fetch and XHR body types
-- Added [watchTheConsole](#watchtheconsole) as the way of how to log console output and unhandled JavaScript errors
+- Added [Watch The Console](#watch-the-console) as the way of how to log console output and unhandled JavaScript errors
 - Added a possibility to filter and map stats when a test fails
 - Added a possibility to bypass the response
 - Work with canceled and aborted requests